arkeldi/ACPC-DIscord-Bot/README.md

 ACPC Discord Duel Bot is a Discord bot designed to allow members to engage in a friendly coding game

 Our bot works asynchronously, which means that it can handle multiple commands/tasks simultaneously without waiting for each API call to finish.
 Implementing asynchronous calls is like having several hot dog stands instead of just one.
-This way, instead of a long line of users waiting at a single stand, multiple stands can serve users concurrently.
+This way, instead of a long line of users waiting at a single stand, multiple stands can serve users all at the same time.

 I decided that this was an essential implementation to take in deploying our bot.
 As a result, interactions are responsive and more robust, enhancing the overall user experience.